* Please note tuition fees have been rounded off.Tuition fees may differ.

 Graduates can apply for registration with the Natural Health Council(NZ) or the New Zealand Charter.

-To be accepted on to the Wellpark College Bachelor of Naturopathy Programme, you must meet the following entry criteria.
+To be accepted into the Wellpark College Bachelor of Naturopathy Programme, you must meet the following entry criteria.

 Be 18 years of age prior to commencing your programme

-Have no communicable diseases, physical or psychological impairments which may adversely affect your ability to undertake a programme of study or work with people in a clinical setting.
+Have no communicable diseases, physical or psychological impairments that may adversely affect your ability to undertake a programme of study or work with people in a clinical setting.

-A minimum of 42 credits at Level 3 or higher on the National Qualifications Framework (NQF), including a minimum of 14 credits at Level 3 or higher in each of two subjects from the approved NZQA subject list.
+A minimum of 42 credits at Level 3 or higher on the National Qualifications Framework (NQF), including a minimum of 14 credits at Level 3 or higher in each of two subjects from the approved NZQA subject list or the equivalent level if you hold overseas qualifications

 Be able to communicate competently in English.
 International students or residents whose first language is neither English nor Maori shall provide IELTS results with a minimum band score of 6.5 overall and not less than 6 in each band or evidence of a comparable level of proficiency in written and spoken English.